All Episodes

 Do you think that she'd ever come on the program and debate with us on either radio or TV, Linda?

-Come on, come on the program.
+Come on, come on.

-Hannity says Comey's a national embarrassment.
+She says, Hannity says Comey is a national embarrassment.

 That's not equal justice under the law.

-I say, All right, so come on my show, one-on-one debate, full hour, Fox News, do it for charity.
+I say, all right, so come on my show, one-on-one debate, full hour, Fox News, do it for charity.

 I think that's a fair debate.